dJPoida/baby_temp_indicator/README.md

 ## Notes

 * The schematic incorrectly shows the LM35 temperature sensor because I was too lazy to find a fritzing part for the LM335z

+## Future capability

+This is designed to be quite a simple circuit using parts I had lying around so my desires to extend its capabilities are minimal, but there are a few things I may do.

+* **TODO:**
+    * 3d Printed Enclosure

+* **Maybe:**
+    * Leverage the _Sleep_ capability of the Pro Micro and attach it to a small 3.7v LiPo battery
+    * Add a Potentiometer to calibrate the ideal 5°C temperature range
+    * Use an ESP32 or ESP8266 with WiFi instead of the Pro Micro to enable some cool push notification or IoT functionality